souls-syntax/Web_Development/powerRangers150/onlineWork/htmlNotes.md

 *pre tag*

-HTML alwaus ignores extra spaces and newlines.
-In oreder to display a piece of text as is, we can use pre tag.
+HTML always ignores extra spaces and newlines.
+In order to display a piece of text as is, we can use pre tag.

 <pre>
     This is formated text